RidwanSharkar/Avernus/README.md

 ### Quick Start
 1. **Choose 2 Weapons**: Select a primary and secondary weapons from 5 classes.
 Each weapon starts off with their 'Q' ability by default.
 3. **Level Up**: Gain experience by eliminating enemy players and their summoned units.
-4. **Unlock Abilities**: Spend skill points on new abilities (E, R, F keys)
+4. **Unlock Abilities**: Start with 2 skill points.
+Spend skill points every level on new abilities.
 5. **Master Combat**: Switch weapons mid-fight and combine abilities for devastating combos

 ### 📜 Game Format and Rules
-• Each player has a Tower and 3 Inhibitors.<br>
+- Each player has a Tower and 3 Inhibitors.
-• Each player's Tower summons 3 Units every 45 seconds.<br>
+- Each player's Tower summons 3 Units every 45 seconds.
-• Player kills and Summoned Unit kills award experience points.<br>
+- Player kills and Summoned Unit kills award experience points.
-• Leveling up grants a Skill Point to unlock additional abilities.<br>
+- Leveling up grants a Skill Point to unlock additional abilities.
-• Players respawn upon 12.5 seconds after death.<br>
+- Players respawn upon 12.5 seconds after death.
-• Only Summoned Units can damage the opposing player's Tower.<br>
+- Only Summoned Units can damage the opposing player's Tower.
-• Players can destroy the opposing player's Inhibitors to upgrade their Summoned Units into ELITES.<br>
+- Players can destroy the opposing player's Inhibitors to upgrade their Summoned Units into ELITES.
-• The first player to destroy the opposing player's Tower wins.
+- The first player to destroy the opposing player's Tower wins.

 ### 🏆 Game Objectives
-• Defend your Tower from the enemy player's Summoned Units.<br>
+- Defend your Tower from the enemy player's Summoned Units.
-• Defend your Inhibitors from the enemy Player.<br>
+- Defend your Inhibitors from the enemy Player.
-• Use your Summoned Units to damage the enemy Player's Tower.<br>
+- Use your Summoned Units to damage the enemy Player's Tower.
-• Destroy the enemy Player's Inhibitors to upgrade your Summoned Units into ELITES.<br>
+- Destroy the enemy Player's Inhibitors to upgrade your Summoned Units into ELITES.
-• Level up to gain combat bonuses and to invest Skill Points into additional weapon abilities.<br>
+- Level up to gain combat bonuses and to invest Skill Points into additional weapon abilities.
-• Destroy the enemy Player's Tower to win the game.
+- Destroy the enemy Player's Tower to win the game.

 ### 📊 Leveling & Experience
 - **5 Levels** with increasing health (1000 + 150 per level).
 The Scythe and Runeblade increase their maximum mana pool per level, while the Greatsword, Sabres, and Bow instead gain increased critical strike chance and critical strike damage per level.